FruitieX/vod-webrtc/README.md

 * Get nodejs dependencies: `npm update`
 * Run the signaling server: `node server.js`
-* Edit the last line of `static/readVideoFile.js`, replace `/output` with the relative path on the HTTP server to the wanted video file & metadata.
+* Edit the last line of `static/readVideoFile.js`, replace `/output` with the relative path on the HTTP server to the wanted video file & metadata (without filename extension).
 Replace `localhost` and `9000` with the host/port to your node server.
 * Example video & metadata can be downloaded from:
 	* http://fruitiex.org/output.webm
 	* http://fruitiex.org/output.json